zanayr/Grab/README.md

 - Existing events on an `GrabElement` will be replaced by `addEvent`

 *removeEvent*
-The `removeEvent` method removes an event delegate on the owned html node.
+The `removeEvent` method removes an event delegate.
+Pass a valid browser event.
 ```
 grabElement.remove('click');
 ```

 *removeAllEvents*
-The `removeAllEvents` method removes all event delegates on the owned html node.
+The `removeAllEvents` method removes all event delegates.
 ```
 grabElement.removeAllEvents();
 ```

 *setAttribute*
-The `setAttribute` method sets a valid attribute on the owned html node.
+The `setAttribute` method sets an attribute on the owned html node.
 ```
 grabElement.setAttribute('foo', 'bar');
 /// <div foo="bar"></div>